South Carolina governor urges U.S. to divert plutonium from Japan

 A homegrown reprocessing plant being built in northern Japan, which has relied on the British and French to extract plutonium from spent uranium fuel rods, also has the potential to add to the stockpile, although its start has been repeatedly delayed.

-The plutonium being shipped, enough to make about 50 nuclear weapons, was taken from the nuclear research center in the port town of Tokai Mura near Tokyo, for transport to South Carolina.
+The plutonium being shipped, enough to make about 50 nuclear weapons, was taken from the nuclear research center in the port town of Tokai Mura near Tokyo, for transport to the U.S. Department of Energy’s Savannah River Site in South Carolina.

 The website www.vesselfinder.com said the ship is a nuclear fuel carrier.